 If you don't plan to use your blender for much besides ice-crushing, a straightforward, budget-friendly blender might be just what you need.
 This blender is just as good for crushing ice as our previous pick but comes with fewer features and a less sturdy build in exchange for a cheaper price tag.
 It doesn't have automatic blending programs but otherwise has a similar design, with a 72-ounce main pitcher and a lid with a pouring spout.
 It can make snow-like crushed ice in about 30 seconds using its manual 'Pulse' mode.

-However, it's not ideal for processing fibrous ingredients, especially in large batches, so it's not that well-suited for smoothies or frozen drinks with ingredients like leafy greens.
-That said, you may not mind that if you just want to crush ice for cocktails or make drinks like slushies and blended margaritas.
+However, it's not ideal for processing fibrous ingredients, especially in large batches, so it's not well-suited for smoothies or frozen drinks with ingredients like leafy greens.
+You may not mind if you just want to crush ice for cocktails or make drinks like slushies and blended margaritas.
 Like the Ninja Professional Plus Βlender with Auto-iQ, its extra sharp blades can make it tricky to clean by hand, but it won't be hard to clean if you're working with liquid ingredients.
 The jar, lid, and blades are all dishwasher-safe as well.

 You may not want a bulky full-size blender to make blended cocktails for only one or two people.
 The Ninja Foodi Power Nutri DUO is a personal blender that easily crushes small batches of ice.
 Its short, compact motor base also makes it easier to store out of the way in a cupboard when you're not using it.
 It comes with a pair of 24-ounce jars that you can use to make snow-like crushed ice.
 Unlike most of the blenders on this list, it also does a fantastic job of processing fibrous ingredients, so you can use it to make silky single-serve drinks with ingredients like kale.
-The jars each come with a resealable lid so you can bring your drink on the go.
+The jars each come with a resealable lid to bring your drink on the go.